About Cape Province Dog Club

 We formed a committee including Karen Higgens, Cathy Anstis, Jonathan and Ann Morton, Paul Lloyd, Sally Adam and Lita Jansen to get our club on the road.
 We all believed that we should plough back any money made into the club to improve the equipment and facilities while looking after our trainers.
 We agreed not to affiliate to any organisation which allowed us not to have to answer to anyone but to focus all our energies into what we believed in.
 Of that first committee Ann Morton is still with us, the others having left over the years.

 Sally was behind the beginnings of agility training at our club.
 She was at the forefront of the sport from it’s infancy in the country and she has left her legacy on the agility side with her up to the minute training methods and courses.
-On the competitive obedience side we have always tried to ensure that we put our money behind the sport and so have sponsored members’ show entries for a number of years.
+On the competitive obedience side we have always tried to ensure that we put our money behind the sport and so sponsored members’ show entries for a number of years.
 Mervyn trained and coached many handlers who competed in obedience shows.
-Our main core of our club will always be home obedience classes as that is what the public need.
+Our main core of our club will always be home obedience classes as that is where the need lies.
 In recent years, puppy classes have become a large part of our club.
-We constantly update our classes and courses rewriting the information booklets that our handlers receive.

 Where to from Here